EcoJulia/Phylo.jl/README.md

  [raise an issue][issues-url] if/when you find problems or missing functionality - don't assume that I know!
-Currently the package can be used to make trees manually, to generate random trees using the framework from `Distributions`, and to read newick format trees from files.
-For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate a random tree of that type:
+Currently the package can be used to make trees manually, to generate random trees using the framework from `Distributions`, and to read newick and nexus format trees from files.
+For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate one or two random tree of that type:

 ```julia
 julia> using Phylo